-Happy new year and welcome to 2020!
 Quite understandably, many of us see the new year as a clean slate or blank canvas for new opportunities.
-So what are your resolutions this year?
+So what are your resolutions for 2022?
 Fewer doughnuts, less beer, more exercise?

 Personal goals are brilliant, so fill that fridge with salad, give away those last few bottles (go on, hand them over) and get back into the gym by all means.
 However, have you thought about your professional targets for the year?

 This new year, seize the chance to develop professionally so you can perform at your best and even increase your employability.
 Don’t worry if you’re not looking to progress or move on right now, committing to some professional resolutions can still enrich your working life and add some new strings to your bow.

 You can, of course, tailor yours to suit your own wants and needs, but we’ve put together some examples of professional resolutions to get you started:

 As it stands, you may be happy in your position but do you know what options are available to you in the future?
 Consider the positions available at your company and conduct research into the typical progression path for your current role, or even into different roles that match your skillset.
 This will give you a good idea of what may lie ahead for you.

 Once you know where you could go or where you want to be, start exploring ways to get there: what experience do you need to build?
 Are there courses available that could assist you?
 Have you sought feedback from your colleagues and superiors?
 Gathering all this information will help you set some really satisfying professional targets to work towards throughout the year.

 Managerial schemes, work experience in other departments, projects, shadowing, workstreams.
 Do you know what’s going on within your workplace?
 There may be opportunities and launchpads that you didn’t even know existed.
 Have a chat with your Manager to see what’s available, even if there is nothing suitable at this time, showing an interest will always work in your favour.